Alec Asher

 Alec Edward Asher (born October 4, 1991) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies, Baltimore Orioles, and Milwaukee Brewers and the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
+He played in Major League Baseball (MLB) for the Philadelphia Phillies, Baltimore Orioles, and Milwaukee Brewers, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.

-Career
+Playing career

 Asher had Tommy John surgery when he was 14 years old.
 He attended McKeel Academy of Technology through his sophomore year of high school.
 He then transferred to Charlotte High School during his Junior year, but later went on to graduate from Lakeland Senior High School.

-Asher was drafted by the San Francisco Giants in the 23rd round of the 2010 Major League Baseball draft out of Lakeland Senior High School in Lakeland, Florida.
-He had agreed to an $80,000 signing bonus with the Giants, however the team decided not to sign Asher after a bone spur was revealed in his physical.
+Asher was drafted by the San Francisco Giants in the 23rd round of the 2010 Major League Baseball draft out of high school.
+He had agreed to an $80,000 signing bonus with the Giants; however the team decided not to sign Asher after a bone spur was revealed in his physical.
 He attended Santa Fe College for a year before transferring to Polk Community College.

 Texas Rangers

-He was drafted by the Texas Rangers in the fourth round of the 2012 Major League Baseball (MLB) draft.
+The Texas Rangers selected Asher in the fourth round of the 2012 Major League Baseball (MLB) draft.
 He made his professional debut for the Spokane Indians that year.
 He pitched in 20 games as a relief pitcher, finishing with a 3.09 earned run average (ERA), five saves and 50 strikeouts over 35 innings.

 In 2013, Asher was a starting pitcher for the Myrtle Beach Pelicans.
 He appeared in 26 games with 25 starts and went 9–7 with a 2.90 ERA and 139 strikeouts over 133 1/3 innings.

 Philadelphia Phillies

 On July 31, 2015, Asher was traded to the Philadelphia Phillies along with Nick Williams, Jorge Alfaro, Jake Thompson, Matt Harrison, and Jerad Eickhoff in exchange for Cole Hamels and Jake Diekman.
 He made his major league debut on August 30.
+Asher made seven starts for Philadelphia during his rookie campaign, but struggled to an 0-6 record and 9.31 ERA with 16 strikeouts over 29 innings of work.